robaho/go-trader/README.md

 The exchange is designed to allow for easy back-testing of trading strategies.
 It supports limit and market orders.

+There is a very simple sample "algo".
+The program structure is applicable to many strategies that use an entry and exit price.
+This can be run in conjunction with the 'marketmaker' sample to test the "algo".
+Hint: it has a 50/50 chance of being successful EXCEPT the market maker bid/ask spread must be accounted for - which makes it far less than 50/50...

 It was primarily developed to further my knowledge of Go and test its suitability for high-performance financial applications.

 # install